redhat-cip/dci-rhel-agent/README.md

 ### I need to move our jumpbox and give it a new IP.
 How do we update our RHEL agent install?

-The new IP address should be updated in the following files:
-/etc/NetworkManager/dnsmasq.d/beaker.conf
-/etc/dci-rhel-agent/inventory
-/etc/dci-rhel-agent/settings.yml
+The test network is separate from your public network and should not need to be updated.

 ### My DCI job is failing, what should I do?